aleynaeser/flutter-notes/NickName Generator App/README.md

 ## Name Generator Apps
 #### These apps are my first applications with Flutter.
-I publish on my google play store.
-You can visit --->
+I published on my google play store.
+You can visit and download --->

 ## Last Version